UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     Once the reconstruction is complete, performance should return to normal.
 This could take most of the day and potentially continue into tomorrow.

+  - 2023-08-01 11:00 - We have had a report of another impending disk failure in the same volume as the first failed disk, which puts data at risk.
+The volume reconstruction is still in progress and expected to take another 30-odd hours.
+(The second copy to spare has completed).

+    We have stopped Myriad from running jobs to reduce load on the filesystem while the reconstruction completes, so no new jobs will start for the time being.
+We'll keep you updated if anything changes.

 ### Kathleen

   - 2022-09-27 - Kathleen's metadata servers have started encountering the ZFS+Lustre bug that Young